- CARE International

 Adopted in 2000 by the International Labour Organization (ILO), the Maternity Protection Convention (C183) set the minimum standards that need to be implemented worldwide in order for pregnant women and working mothers to be adequately protected in the labour market.
 Since its adoption, 39 countries have ratified the Convention.
 Georgia, an ILO member since 1993, has not yet done so.

 This policy brief summarizes the main findings of the Regulatory Impact Assessment (RIA) on the possible ratification of the International Labour Organization (ILO) Domestic Workers Convention, 2011 (No. 189).
 The Convention aims to ensure decent work for all and provide domestic workers with fundamental protections and rights.

 Women are generally under-represented in political offices worldwide, and their under-representation becomes larger in more senior positions.
-Infırst brıef the author reviews some recent academic literature in economics and political science on the likely causes of women’s under-representation.
-Broadly speaking, the literature has divided such causes into “supply-side” and “demand-side” factors: the former include women’s potentially lower willingness to run for political office, whereas the latter include voters’ and party leaders’ prejudices against women in politics.
-Understanding the underlying causes of women’s under-representation in political institutions is crucial in order to design the most effective policies to address the existing gender gaps.
-In concluding the author summarizes some of the policies that have been proposed or used to empower women in politics and reviews the evidence on their effectiveness when available.
+In the first brief, the author reviews some recent academic literature in economics and political science on the likely causes of women’s under-representation.
+Broadly speaking, the literature has divided such causes into “supply-side” and “demand-side” factors.